iNabiTek/LorD/README.md

 # LorD
 A light or dark (LorD, L||D) theme switching docklication* for Mac OS by iNabiTek.
-Requires macOS Mojave (10.14) as minimum
+Requires macOS Mojave (10.14) as minimum.

 1) Download the 'L||D.zip'